marwinzoepfel/marwinzoepfel/README.md

 - Developing innovative solutions that make a real-world impact.
 - Expanding my knowledge in AI and machine learning.

+### 📚 Personal Development
+- **Avid Reader**: Diving deep into books on personal development like "Atomic Habits" by James Clear and "The Subtle Art of Not Giving a F*ck" by Mark Manson.
+These books have inspired me to refine my habits and approach life with a clear, focused mindset.
+- **Holistic Growth**: Striving to be a well-rounded individual, not just a coder.
+I aim to broaden my horizons, embracing continuous learning and self-improvement.
+- **World and Education Advocate**: Committed to becoming more open-minded and well-informed about global issues and educational advancements.
+I believe in the power of knowledge to transform lives and societies.

 ### 💬 Let's Connect!
 If you have any questions, don't hesitate to ask.

 - 📧 Email: [marwin@zoepfel.de](mailto:marwin@zoepfel.de)